fpclass/lecture-testing/README.md

-# lecture11
+# Lecture: Testing

-Code shown in the eleventh lecture
+Code shown in the CS141 lecture about testing.